AVSLab/basilisk/src/simulation/environment/albedo/albedo.rst

 The Mars' albedo data is obtained from `TES instrument <http://www.mars.asu.edu/data/tes_albedo/>`__ as VICAR format and converted to .csv format for consistency with 1x1, 5x5, and 10x10 degree resolutions.

-:math:`shadowFactorAtdA` is optional to be calculated with eclipseCase being True or can be assigned directly by the user with eclipseCase False.
+``shadowFactorAtdA`` is optional to be calculated with eclipseCase being True or can be assigned directly by the user with eclipseCase False.
 It is used as a multiplication term in Eq. :eq:`eq:10`, if defined.
 Therefore, when using albedo output on an instrument, it should be used after the shadow factor multiplication of the instrument, if exists.